DanBaissa/Black-Marble-Utilities/README.md

 The `Data Binning` script is a specialized tool within the `Black-Marble-Utilities` collection designed to perform spatial analysis by segmenting raster data into uniform, grid-shaped bins.
-This process is particularly useful for summarizing and analyzing spatial data within specified geographical areas, such as countries.
+This process is particularly useful for summarizing and analyzing spatial data within specified countries.
 Moreover, this script offers the unique capability to integrate additional data from CSV files into the binning process, allowing for richer, multidimensional analyses.